 During the course of development of the MEDAs, numerous articles and papers, both published and unpublished, will be reviewed and used as sources of information.
-It will be useful to participating countries to have access to a database or extended bibliography of literature on LME-related issues, with detailed annotations on the content of literature entries.
+It will be useful to participating countries to have access to a database or extended bibliography of literature on LME-related subjects.